superstarlifter/doc/docs/how_to/dropboxintegration.md

 [**Video Tutorial**](https://youtu.be/9eMe4fgTrkI?feature=shared)

-Uploading data into StarLifter can be accomplished by uploading data to a dropbox folder.
-Ask StarLifter to set up a dropbox folder for your org.
+Uploading data into StarLifter can be accomplished by uploading data to a Dropbox folder.
+Ask StarLifter to set up a Dropbox folder for your org.

 Once a Dropbox Integration is created, set up [**File Match Rules**](https://docs.starlifter.io/#/how_to/filematchrules) and a [**Scheduled Job**](https://docs.starlifter.io/#/how_to/scheduledintegrations) to clean and upload the data to the right collection and at the right frequency.